Ice-eleven (ice XI)

 Water molecules in ice Ih are surrounded by four randomly directed hydrogen bonds.
 Such arrangements should change to an ordered (regular) arrangement of hydrogen bonds at low temperatures, so long as localized proton hopping is sufficiently enabled; a process that eases with increased pressure .
 Ice-eleven (ice XI) is the low-temperature equilibrium

-structure of hexagonal ice prepared from dilute KOH (10 mM)
+structure of hexagonal ice prepared from dilute KOH (10 mM, about one molecule to every 5000 molecules of water)

 solution kept just below 72 K (at ambient pressure; D2O